+Although the homemade barbecue sauce is not very sweet, it still has a fair amount of sugar from the tomato paste and the aged balsamic vinegar.
 If you prefer a less sugary rub for these oven baked ribs, try this tasty North Carolina BBQ sauce.
 It’s wonderful!

-- 1 (3 lb.) rack pork baby back ribs or spareribs
+- 1 3 lb. rack pork spareribs

-- 1 teaspoon kosher salt
+- 1/2 teaspoon smoked salt

-- ½ teaspoon black pepper
+- 1/2 teaspoon black pepper

 - Line a baking sheet with parchment paper.
 Preheat the oven to 275 degrees F.

 - Place the ribs in the pan, bone side down.
-Spray them with olive oil.
+Spray them with oil.
 Sprinkle with salt and pepper.

 - Bake the ribs for 1 hour, uncovered.
-Drain pan juices.